3300m upstream in four Divisions at 10:00, 12:00, 14:00 & 15:30

 Unless circumstances dictate otherwise, crews will be instructed to return to their boating areas, following normal navigation rules.

 All marshals afloat must wear lifejackets at all times.
-The Chief Marshal will be in charge of all marshaling and will brief the Start marshal team at Walton RC at 09.00 for the morning divisions and at 13:30 for the afternoon divisions.
+The Chief Marshal will be in charge of all marshaling.
+Briefings for the Start, Cowey Sale and Finish teams will be held for the morning and afternoon divisions according to the table above.
 All start Marshals must be in position 30 minutes before the start of each division.
-The Finish marshal team will be briefed at 09:30 at Elmbridge Canoe Club for the morning divisions and at 13:30 for the afternoon.

 As a Marshal you must be prepared to give clear and precise orders to specific competitors.